A Botanical Daughter by Noah Medlock

 Noah Medlock

-An original take on Frankenstein with two sympathetic queer guys who create their own daughter.
+This novel is an original take on Frankenstein with two sympathetic queer guys who create their own daughter.
 A living plant and lots of mystery - what’s not to like?
-The twists this novel takes are surprising and I certainly enjoyed this lightly macabre storytelling.
+The twists and turns are surprising and I certainly enjoyed the lightly macabre storytelling.

 Extract